mindspore-ai/docs/tutorials/source_en/compile/statements.md

 In graph mode, the `with` statement is supported with limitations.
 The `with` statement requires that the object must have two magic methods: `__enter__()` and `__exit__()`.

-It is worth noting that the class used in the with statement needs to be decorated with a decorator@ms.jit_class or inherited from nn.
-Cell, and more on this can be found in [Calling the Custom Class](https://www.mindspore.cn/tutorials/en/r2.9.0/compile/static_graph_expert_programming.html#using-jit-class).
+It is worth noting that the class used in the with statement needs to be decorated with `@ms.jit_class` or inherited from `nn.Cell`.
+For more details, see [Calling the Custom Class](https://www.mindspore.cn/tutorials/en/r2.9.0/compile/static_graph_expert_programming.html#using-jit-class).

 For example: